bilaloezdemir/bilaloezdemir/README.md

 - Hi, I’m bilal
-- I’m a mathematician
-- I’m interested in Data Science
+- I’m a mathematician and interested in Data Science